-Everyone must fill in the details to the following questions between 9 and 10 AM:
+Everyone must fill in the details to the following questions between 9:00 and 10:00:

-- Work planned for today
+- Work planned for the day

 - Blocker or unexpected issues

-Our retrospective meetings are the occasion to:
+The retrospective meetings are the occasion to:

 - Review the previous sprint accomplishments and struggles.

-- Plan the future sprints.
+- Plan future sprints.